-Because a high school diploma is important to a student’s success, four-year graduation rates are a school accountability measure adopted by the state and aligned with the National Governors Association (NGA) Graduation Counts Compact.
+Because a high school diploma is so important to a student’s success, four-year graduation rates are an important school accountability measure adopted by the state and aligned with the National Governors Association (NGA) Graduation Counts Compact.

-CEPI tracks individual students from the time they enroll as first-time ninth-graders until they graduate or otherwise exit public education.
-This "cohort" method helps track students who remain in school for up to six years to earn a diploma.
-It also helps districts account for students who are retained in a grade and stay in school, who drop out of school and return later, and those who transfer into and out of a district or into and out of the public school system.
+CEPI tracks individual students from the time they enroll as first-time ninth-graders until they graduate or otherwise leave public education.
+This "cohort" method helps track students who stay in school for up to six years to earn a diploma.
+It also helps districts account for students who are retained in a grade and stay in school, who drop out of school and return later, and those who transfer into and out of a district, or in and out of the public school system.

-Students in the 2012-13 cohort were ninth-graders in the 2009-10 school year; their “on-time" expected graduation is four years later (2013).
-Students in this cohort who graduated in 2013 will be counted in the school’s four-year graduation rate; students who did not graduate in 2013 with their cohort group could be counted as dropouts or off-track but continuing.
+Here’s an example: students in the 2011-12 cohort were ninth graders in the 2008-09 school year.
+Their "on-time" expected graduation is four years later (2012).
+Students in this cohort who graduated in 2012 will be counted in the school’s four-year graduation rate; students who did not graduate in 2012 with their cohort group could be counted as a dropout or off-track but continuing.
 The five- and six-year rates are calculated the same, counting those who graduated with a regular high school diploma within five years and six years, respectively.

-After choosing an entity (district, school or statewide), you can view the four-, five- and six- year rates for the school year of interest.
+After choosing an entity (intermediate school district, district, school or statewide), you can view the four-, five- and six- year graduation rates for the school year you are interested in.
 You can also filter the data by gender or race/ethnicity, and by these categories: economically disadvantaged, English language learners, homeless, migrant, and students with disabilities.

-Exploring the Grad/Dropout Rate report can answer questions such as:
+Exploring the Grad/Dropout report can answer questions like:

 The Grad/Dropout Rate report contains data collected from each public school district, including public school academies and charter schools.